-Yeti delivers the highest quality coolers money can buy.
-While the price seems high, you get all the features kayak anglers need for a day on the water.
-Made with rugged materials and a leak proof liner, the Yeti Hopper will keep your catch cold all day.
+BUILT delivers high quality coolers without the steep price tag of other coolers.
+While the price may still seem high, you get all the features kayak anglers need for a day on the water.
+Made with rugged materials and a leak proof liner, the large BUILT cooler will keep your catch cold all day.
 Even in extreme heat.

-We love the new Hydroshield magnetic closure which makes opening fast and easy with one hand, unlike with conventional zippers.
-There are also ample straps to help secure the cooler to your kayak.
+We love the smooth zipper closure which makes opening fast and easy with one hand.
+There are also ample strapping point to help secure the cooler to your kayak.

-The Yeti Hopper M30 measures 17.5” wide by 25” tall and 12” deep.
-Its got plenty of space for trout, walleye, panfish or medium sized salmon.
-When you need a premium cooler for your fishing adventures, Yeti is hard to overlook.
+The BUILT large cooler bag measures 24” long by 14.5” tall and 10” wide.
+Its got plenty of space for trout, walleye, panfish or smaller salmon.
+When you need a premium cooler for your fishing adventures, BUILT is hard to overlook.

 Of all the cooler bags on this list, Canyon Fish Coolers have clearly prioritized the needs of anglers when designing their bags.
 Their simple style is big on function.
 Heat sealed seams will never leak and the fiber-laced skins won’t stain so clean up after a fishing trip is a cinch.